| HBS Working Paper Series

 Fake It Till You Make It: Reputation, Competition, and Yelp Review Fraud

-Consumer reviews are now a part of everyday decision-making.
-Yet the credibility of reviews is fundamentally undermined when business-owners commit review fraud, either by leaving positive reviews for themselves or negative reviews for their competitors.
-In this paper, we investigate the extent and patterns of review fraud on the popular consumer review platform Yelp.com.
-Because one cannot directly observe which reviews are fake, we focus on reviews that Yelp's algorithmic indicator has identified as fraudulent.
-Using this proxy, we present four main findings.
-First, roughly 16 percent of restaurant reviews on Yelp are identified as fraudulent, and tend to be more extreme (favorable or unfavorable) than other reviews.
+Consumer reviews are now part of everyday decision-making.
+Yet, the credibility of these reviews is fundamentally undermined when businesses commit review fraud, creating fake reviews for themselves or their competitors.
+We investigate the economic incentives to commit review fraud on the popular review platform Yelp, using two complementary approaches and datasets.
+We begin by analyzing restaurant reviews that are identified by Yelp's filtering algorithm as suspicious, or fake ― and treat these as a proxy for review fraud (an assumption we provide evidence for).
+We present four main findings.
+First, roughly 16% of restaurant reviews on Yelp are filtered.
+These reviews tend to be more extreme (favorable or unfavorable) than other reviews, and the prevalence of suspicious reviews has grown significantly over time.
 Second, a restaurant is more likely to commit review fraud when its reputation is weak, i.e., when it has few reviews, or it has recently received bad reviews.
-Third, chain restaurants—which benefit less from Yelp—are also less likely to commit review fraud.
-Fourth, when restaurants face increased competition, they become more likely to leave unfavorable reviews for competitors.
-Taken in aggregate, these findings highlight the extent of review fraud and suggest that a business's decision to commit review fraud responds to competition and reputation incentives rather than simply the restaurant's ethics.
+Third, chain restaurants ― which benefit less from Yelp ― are also less likely to commit review fraud.
+Fourth, when restaurants face increased competition, they become more likely to receive unfavorable fake reviews.
+Using a separate dataset, we analyze businesses that were caught soliciting fake reviews through a sting conducted by Yelp.
+These data support our main results, and shed further light on the economic incentives behind a business's decision to leave fake reviews.

 Social and Collaborative Networks;